Painful Equipment

 • Restricted blood flow to the tongue, which can cause permanent tissue damage

-A recent study found that horses fitted with tongue ties displayed significantly more signs of anxiety and stress than horses without their tongues tied.
-This association increased with previous use, suggesting horses to not adjust to having their tongues tied61.
+A study of 12 Standardbred horses found that horses fitted with tongue ties displayed significantly more signs of anxiety and stress than horses without their tongues tied.
+This association increased with previous use, suggesting horses to not adjust to having their tongues tied.